joseph-flinn/site/frontend/posts/innovation-and-portfolio-management.md

 ## Resources

 1. Sinek, Simon.
 The Infinite Game.
 Portfolio/Penguin, 2019.
 2. Christensen, Clayton M. The Innovator’s Dilemma: The Revolutionary Book That Will Change the Way You Do Business ; [with a New Preface].
-1. Harper Business paperback publisher, Harper Business, 2011.
+1. Harper Business paperback publ, Harper Business, 2011.
 3. Flinn, Peter.
 Managing Technology and Product Development Programmes: A Framework for Success.
 Wiley, 2019.
 4. Cooper, Robert G. Winning at New Products: Creating Value through Innovation - 5th Edition.
 Fifth edition, Revised and Updated, Basic Books, 2017.
 5. Kahn, Kenneth B., et al., editors.
 The PDMA Handbook of New Product Development.
 Third edition, Wiley, 2013.